 Harvey is a professional-grade generative AI platform built on OpenAI models with domain-specific legal fine-tuning.
 It functions as a comprehensive AI partner across research, contract analysis, drafting, litigation support, and workflow automation.

-Harvey is the most capitalized legal AI startup — $190M ARR by end of 2025, pursuing an $11B valuation in 2026, and used by roughly 100,000 lawyers including A&O Shearman, Latham & Watkins, and O'Melveny.
-If you're at a large firm with budget to match, Harvey delivers serious firepower.
+Harvey is the most capitalized legal AI startup: $190M ARR by end of 2025, pursuing an $11B valuation in 2026, and used by roughly 100,000 lawyers including A&O Shearman, Latham & Watkins, and O'Melveny.
+If you are at a large firm with budget to match, Harvey delivers serious firepower.

 Key features